Checkov IaC scanning

 Important notes for running Checkov scans in STO

 - You can utilize custom STO scan images and pipelines to run scans as a non-root user.
-For more details, refer Configure STO to Download Images from a Private Registry.
+For more details, refer Configure your pipeline to use STO images from private registry.

 The following topics contain useful information for setting up scanner integrations in STO: